-I have seen the combination of loss, stress, and anger cause people to lash out at their ex-spouses in ways that they otherwise wouldn’t, and then later regret, because what people forget is that anything that put in writing can end up attached as an exhibit to an affidavit in the divorce proceedings, for a judge who decides your case to see.
+I have seen the combination of loss, stress, and anger cause people to lash out at their ex-spouses in ways that they otherwise wouldn’t, and then later regret, because what people forget is that anything they put in writing can end up attached as an exhibit to an affidavit in the divorce proceedings, for a judge who decides your case to see.
 It is never a good strategy to put your worst behaviour on display for the person in charge of deciding your case.
 Keeping that in mind, these are the things family lawyers wish their clients would not say to their spouse while going through divorce litigation:

 1. “I’ll drag this out and it will be expensive”

 Judges tend to dislike it when litigants are using the court process as a weapon against their ex-spouse.
 If this one gets into the court record, it could come back to haunt you when it comes to

 the costs award at the end of the case.

 2. Telling your ex that the children know what a low-life (s)he is

 It’s pretty well accepted that talking to your children about the litigation or disparaging your ex to your children is a terrible idea.
 Children shouldn’t be put in the middle of a divorce.
 Let them be kids and keep them out of it.